-Item Sch.
-Coverage Notes and instructions for compilation 'Provisions against Standard Assets' under 'Others' in Schedule 5 of the Balance Sheet.
-5. Where any item under the "Others (including provisions)" exceeds one per cent of the total assets, particulars of all such items shall be disclosed in the notes to accounts.
-ASSETS Cash and balances with the 6 (1) Cash in hand (including foreign currency notes) Includes cash in hand including foreign currency notes and also of foreign branches in the case of banks having such branches.
-Reserve Bank of India (II) Balances with Reserve Bank of India (i) in Current Account (ii) in Other Accounts All type of reverse repos with the Reserve Bank including those under Liquidity Adjustment Facility shall be presented under sub-item (ii) 'in Other Accounts'.
-Balances with banks and money at call and short notice 7 (I) (i) (a) (b) In India Balances with banks in Current Accounts in Other Deposit Accounts Includes all balances with banks in India (including Cooperative banks), except Money at Call and Short Notice as explained below.
-Balances in current account and other deposit accounts shall be shown separately. (ii) (a) (b) Money at Call and Short notice with banks with other institutions Includes the following if they are for original tenors up to and inclusive of 14 days: (i) Money lent in the call/notice money market (ii) Reverse Repo with banks and other institutions The balances in Reverse Repo A/c shall be classified under Schedule 7 under item I (ii) a or I (ii) b as appropriate.

-Item Sch.
-Coverage Notes and instructions for compilation (II) Outside India Includes balances: (i) in Current Accounts (i) held by foreign branches of the bank; and (ii) in Other Deposit (ii) held outside India by the Indian branches of the Accounts bank. (iii) Money at Call and Short Notice Balances held by Indian branches of the bank with its foreign branches shall not be shown under this head.
+ltem Sch.
+Coverage Notes and instructions for compilation Balances 7 (I) In India Includes all balances with banks in India (including Cowith banks (i) Balances with banks operative banks), except Money at Call and Short Notice and money (a) in Current Accounts as explained below. at call and (b) in Other Deposit Balances in current account and other deposit accounts short notice Accounts shall be shown separately. (ii) Money at Call and Short Includes the following if they are for original tenors up to notice and inclusive of 14 days: (a) with banks (i) Money lent in the call/notice money market (b) with other institutions (ii) Reverse Repo with banks and other institutions The balances in Reverse Repo A/c shall be classified under Schedule 7 under item I (ii) a or I (ii) b as appropriate.
+(II) Outside India Includes balances: (i) in Current Accounts (i) held by foreign branches of the bank; and (ii) in Other Deposit Accounts (ii) held outside India by the Indian branches of the bank. (iii) Money at Call and Short Notice Balances held by Indian branches of the bank with its foreign branches shall not be shown under this head.
 Instead, such balances shall be included in inter-branch accounts.
 The amounts held in 'current accounts' and 'deposit accounts' shall be shown separately.
 'Money at Call and Short Notice' outside India includes deposits usually classified as per that foreign jurisdiction's laws, regulations, or market practices as money at call and short notice where such money is lent.
-Investments 8 (I) Investments in India in (i) Government securities Includes Central and State Government Securities and Government Treasury Bills. (ii) Other Approved Securities other than Government Securities, which have Securities been specified by the Reserve Bank as 'approved securities' under section 5(a) of the Banking Regulation Act, 1949 shall be included here. (iii) Shares Investments in shares of companies and corporations not included in item (ii) shall be included here. (iv) Debentures and Bonds Investments in debentures 5 and bonds of companies and corporations not included in item (ii) shall be included here. (v) Subsidiaries and/or Joint Ventures Investments in subsidiaries and joint ventures (including RRBs) shall be included here. (vi) Others Residual investments, if any, like mutual funds, gold, etc.
+Investments 8 (I) Investments in India in (i) Government securities Includes Central and State Government Securities and Government Treasury Bills. (ii) Other Approved Securities other than Government Securities, which have Securities been specified by the Reserve Bank as 'approved ltem Sch.
+Coverage Notes and instructions for compilation securities' under section 5(a) of the Banking Regulation Act, 1949 shall be included here. (iii) Shares Investments in shares of companies and corporations not included in item (ii) shall be included here. (iv) Debentures and Bonds Investments in debentures 5 and bonds of companies and corporations not included in item (ii) shall be included here. (v) Subsidiaries and/or Joint Ventures Investments in subsidiaries and joint ventures (including RRBs) shall be included here. (vi) Others Residual investments, if any, like mutual funds, gold, etc. (II) Investments outside India (i) Government Securities (including local authorities) All foreign Government Securities including securities issued by local authorities shall be classified under this head. (ii) Subsidiaries and/or Joint ventures abroad All investments made in the share capital of subsidiaries floated outside India and/or joint ventures abroad shall be classified under this head. (iii) Others investments All other investments outside India shall be shown under this head.
+Advances 9 A.(i) Bills purchased and discounted In classification under section A, all outstanding advances in India as well as outside India net of provisions made, will be classified under three heads as indicated and shall include both secured and unsecured advances as well as overdue instalments.
+Receivables acquired under factoring shall be reported under "Bills purchased and Discounted" . (ii) Cash credits, overdrafts and loans repayable on demand All loans repayable on demand and short-term loans with original maturity up to one year shall be classified under "Cash credits, overdrafts and loans repayable on demand" .
+Outstanding balances on credit cards shall be included under this category.
+Other balances pertaining